-- xiv.
-Parents will be asked to collect out-of-date medication. - xv.
-If parents do not pick up out-of-date medication, or at the end of the school year, medication is taken to a local pharmacy for safe disposal. - xvi.
+- xiii.
+Parents will be asked to collect out-of-date medication. - xiv.
+If parents do not pick up out-of-date medication, or at the end of the school year, medication is taken to a local pharmacy for safe disposal. - xv.
 Sharps boxes are used for the disposal of needles.
 Parents obtain sharps boxes from the child's GP or paediatrician on prescription.
-All sharps boxes in school are stored in a locked cupboard unless alternative safe and secure arrangements are put in
+All sharps boxes in school are stored in a locked cupboard unless alternative safe and secure arrangements are put in place on a case-by-case basis.
+Arrangements should be made for their safe disposal.